GhaidaALruwais/cse15l-lab-reports/LabReport1.md

 ## Using "ls" command
 ![Image](Ls123.png)
 - No arguments
   - Since ls lists all the files and directories in the current directory, I used ls on the home directory.
-The output was a list showing the Lecture1 directory (the only directory/file that exists in the home directory)
+The output was a list showing the Lecture1 directory (the only directory/file that exists in the home directory).
+No error happened.
 - Directory as an argument
   - Currently, the command line is working on the home directory.
 I used the ls command and passed a path to the messages directory as an argument.
 The output printed a list of all the files in the messages directory.
+No error happened.
 - File as an argument
   - Currently, the command line is working on the home directory.
 I used the ls command and passed a path to the "en-us.txt" file in the messages directory.
 The output printed a path to the "en-us.txt" file from the home directory.
+No error happened.
 ## Using "cat" command
 ![Image](Cat1.png)
 ![Image](Cat2.png)